Ludeon/RimWorld-sk/README.txt

 =====

-Slovak Localization for RimWorld version as per development release 0.439
+Slovak Localization for RimWorld version as per Alpha 4e release

 See this page for license info: